Agile Engineering Practices Certification

 1. Why are engineering practices important in Agile?

-2. eXtreme Programming (XP) Fundamentals: The Bedrock of Technical Agility
+2. eXtreme Programming (XP) Fundamentals

-4. Refactoring: Continuously Improving Code Health
+4. Refactoring for Code Health

 5. Simple Design, Collective Ownership, and Small Releases

-6. Reconnecting Engineering with Agile 'Management' Practices
+6. Reconnecting Engineering with Agile Management

 Bring Your Own Ideas & Questions